primus/primus/README.md

 #### primus.on('open')

 The `open` event is emitted when we've successfully created a connection with the server.
-It will also be emitted when we've successfully reconnected when the connection goes down unintentionally.
+It will also be emitted when we've successfully reconnected after the connection goes down unintentionally.

 ```js